Lakkanna/css-converter/README.md

 VS Code extension to convert a kebab-case css to camel case css or vice-versa.

+### If you like 👍 give stars ⭐️ in [Github](https://github.com/Lakkanna/css-converter) and [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Lakkannawalikar.css-converter&ssr=false#review-details).

 ### **Set this configuration in settings.json to indentation works**
   `"javascript.format.insertSpaceBeforeAndAfterBinaryOperators": false,`

   `"typescript.format.insertSpaceBeforeAndAfterBinaryOperators": false,`

+  **Auto Format is default on, to turn off auto format add configuration in settings.json**

+  `cssConverter.autoFormat: false`

 ## How to use
   1. Select the CSS text you want convert